imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/companions/overview.md

 Microsoft 365 companions is a suite of apps designed to enhance productivity directly from the Windows 11 taskbar.
 The first two apps are:

-- People app: Allows users to quickly browse organizational charts, view contact information, and easily communicate with colleagues.
+- People: Allows users to quickly look up anybody in their enterprise and browse organizational charts, view contact information, and easily communicate with colleagues.
+For more information, see [Overview of Microsoft 365 companions People](people.md)
-- File Search app: Enables users to quickly find Microsoft 365 files, preview file contents, send files to colleagues, and easily access recently used documents.
+- File Search: Enables users to quickly find Microsoft 365 files, preview file contents, send files to colleagues, and easily access recently used documents.
+For more information, see [Overview of Microsoft 365 companions File Search](file-search.md)

 ## Who is eligible to receive Microsoft 365 companion apps?